It can be hard to know where to start with plant-based shopping so let me help you with my vegan shopping list for beginners.

 When you’re starting out you’ll need to do a lot of label checking.
 As well as meat, fish, dairy and eggs there are other things you need to look out for such as honey, rennet, gelatine, beeswax, shellac, lanolin and cochineal (E120).
 I’ll be doing a post about label reading soon but in the meantime check out this list by Vegan Easy.
 If label reading doesn’t sound like a fun prospect you may wish to consider downloading an app to help you such as Is It Vegan?

 Dairy-free milk – it’s worth shopping around until you find the products that you like.
 I like Rude Health almond milk and Oatly oat milk but there are many alternatives including soya, hazelnut, cashew, hemp and coconut milk.
 Prices vary too.
+If you want to save money try making your own oat milk.

 Vegan cheese – as with milk there are a lot of dairy free cheese alternatives.
 Some of them taste horrible and some are ok.
 I use Violife grated mozzarella on pizza and the cheddar slices for burgers and sandwiches.
 If you can I would recommend looking in a vegan market for artisan plant-based cheeses.
 I AM NUT OK also sells online.
 And of course you can make your own should you wish.
 You can make a delicious cheese sauce out of cashew nuts.